 Drone Operator Services

-Licensed aerial cinematography throughout China, fully compliant with CAAC (Civil Aviation Administration of China) regulations.
+Licensed aerial cinematography across China, fully in line with CAAC (Civil Aviation Administration of China) rules.

-Our NeedAFixer network connects you with certified drone operators across China who hold all required CAAC (Civil Aviation Administration of China) credentials and carry appropriate insurance.
-From sweeping establishing shots over Beijing to dynamic tracking moves across Shanghai, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Our NeedAFixer network connects you with certified drone operators across China.
+Each one holds the needed CAAC (Civil Aviation Administration of China) credentials and carries proper insurance.
+From sweeping establishing shots over Beijing to dynamic tracking moves across Shanghai, our operators pair skilled piloting with a cinematic eye, and they keep every location fully within the rules.

 ACT 01